p/seriamp/README.md

 | Off       | Off    | On     | 7     |         |
 | Off       | Off    | Off    | 0     | All off |

-### Yamaha Volume

-Volume level is set and reported as follows: 0 means muting is active, otherwise the minimum level for the zone is 39 and each step in the level is the next integer value up.
-For the main zone on RX-V1500/RX-V2500, the volume is adjusted in 0.5 dB increments from -80 dB to 14.5 dB, giving the integer values the range of 39-228.
-For zones 2 and 3 the volume is adjusted in whole dB increments from -33 dB to 0 dB, giving the integer range of 39-72.

 ### Integra Documentation

 When reading the protocol documentation, you should read the version that